moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 .. image:: setup_assistant_pr2_end_effectors_add.png
    :width: 700px

-* Click *Save*.

 * Add the **left_eef** in a similar manner.

 Step 7: Add Passive Joints
 --------------------------

 The passive joints tab is meant to allow specification of any passive joints that might exist in a robot.
-This tells the planners that they cannot (kinematically) plan for these joints.
-Examples of passive joints include passive casters.
+These are joints that are unactuated on a robot (e.g. passive casters.)
+This tells the planners that they cannot (kinematically) plan for these joints because they can't be directly controlled.
 The PR2 does not have any passive joints so we will skip this step.

+Step 8: Add Author Information

+* catkin requires author information for publishing purposes.
+You can enter your name and email address in the *Author Information* pane.

 Step 8: Generate Configuration Files
 ------------------------------------